-Despite my positive sounding blogs and my generally focused and determined nature, I’ve had bad periods where I felt I wasn’t coping to well living with cancer.
+Despite my positive sounding blogs and my generally focused and determined nature, I sometimes have bad periods where I feel I’m not coping well living with cancer.
 I’ve lost count of the number of times I’d planned to do something and then put if off for various reasons.
 It’s really easy to become almost permanently inactive and lethargic and that is not a good outcome.

 Sometimes there is a fine line between ‘poker face’ and ‘cancer card’.